 - A letter of invitation from the host which outlines arrangements for care

-- Proof that the host meets the low income cut off.
+- Proof that the host meets the low-income cut-off.
 This can be done by providing bank statements or other financial documentation.
-Your host will have to refer to the income table, which can be found on the CIC website, to determine what his financial responsibilities will be based on the size of his family which includes you and your spouse or Common Law Partner if applicable
+Your host will have to refer to the income table, which can be found on the CIC website, to determine what his financial responsibilities will be based on the size of his family, which includes you and your spouse or Common Law Partner, if applicable.

-- You will also want to provide proof that would satisfy an officer that you have strong ties to your home country and will not over stay the duration of your visa.
+- You will also want to provide proof that would satisfy an officer that you have strong ties to your home country and will not overstay the duration of your visa.
 This can be demonstrated by showing proof of finances in your home country, proof of any memberships, proof of any ownership or investments etc.

 Step 5 – Medical Examination

-You will need to also undergo an immigration medical examination.
+You will also need to undergo an immigration medical examination.
 This is not something that any physician, like a family physician, can do unless they are also a panel physician.
 Panel Physicians are designated medical professionals who complete these exams for the purposes of Citizenship and Immigration Canada.
 You will need to find the closest panel physician to you and undergo an examination.
 You will not see the results of this test as it will be sent directly to Citizenship and Immigration Canada for their review.
 You will provide proof of the exam, which will be provided to you by the panel physician, along with your application.
-Note, these exams are only valid for one year.
+Note these exams are only valid for one year.

 Step 6 – Complete the Forms

 You will complete the forms for a Temporary Resident Visa and indicate on the form that you are requesting a Super Visa based on the requested duration of the visa.
-As well, the documentation you provide will also reflect this.
+As well the documentation you provide will also reflect this.
 You will indicate Super Visa on Question 1 of the “details of your visit to Canada” portion of the application form as well.